bplmaps/cartinal/guides/create-stories.md

 ### Decide which zoom of the object to show

-1. If you want to show the entire object, enter the word fit in the `extent` column of the row you created
+1. If you want to show the entire object, enter the word "fit" in the `extent` column of the row you created
-2. If you want this stop on the storyline to show a zoomed in section of the object, go to the [IIIF Extent Viewer](https://geoservices.leventhalmap.org/iiif-extent-viewer/) in another tab.
+2. If you want this stop on the storyline to show a zoomed in section of the object, go to the [IIIF Extent Viewer](https://geoservices.leventhalmap.org/iiif-tools/ "IIIF Extent Viewer tool") in another tab.
 3. Paste the `id` string for your map into the “Enter Digital Commonwealth ID” field of the Extent Viewer, and click “Load”

 ![](./media/iiif-viewer.png)